-Quarterly US Rural Economic Review, March 2018: Trade War Risks Loom Over Agriculture
+Quarterly US Rural Economic Review: Trade War Risks Loom Over Agriculture

 - Talk of trade wars is complicating the U.S. economic outlook, but fiscal stimulus in the form of tax cuts and increased government spending will boost U.S. growth over the next 18 months.